caseyg/awesome/TOPICS.md

 ## a2a

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

 ## a2a-mcp

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

 ## a2a-protocol

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

 ## a2a-server

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

 ## linux-foundation

-*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - An open protocol enabling communication and interoperability between opaque agentic applications.
+*   [a2aproject/A2A](https://github.com/a2aproject/A2A) - Agent2Agent (A2A) is an open protocol enabling communication and interoperability between opaque agentic applications.

 ## agentic-workflow